-- 8.11 Core to all successful systems is case management.
-These systems act as the 'brain' of the service controlling and co-ordinating parent applications from initial application, through to eligibility and finally the potential to facilitate payments. - 8.12 All systems assume the use of a web based front end for citizen interaction whilst more esoteric instances also use mobile applications. - 8.13 A robust master data management capability and content management provide a trustworthy foundation upon which to set up parent accounts.
+- 8.10 Core to all successful systems is case management.
+These systems act as the 'brain' of the service controlling and co-ordinating parent applications from initial application, through to eligibility and finally the potential to facilitate payments. - 8.11 All systems assume the use of a web based front end for citizen interaction whilst more esoteric instances also use mobile applications. - 8.12 A robust master data management capability and content management provide a trustworthy foundation upon which to set up parent accounts. - 8.13 Simple but effective Management Information within a strong security wrapper complete the system.